Laboratory of Environmentally Safe Animal Production under Technogenic Contamination Conditions

 Publications

 (The following list features only a few for a quick reference.
-Details are available on request.)
+Details can be made available on request.)

 1. Levakhin V., Tsarenok A., Droganov I. Animal Husbandry under Radioactive Contamination Conditions.
 Monograph.
 Saarbrucken, Germany: Palmarium Academic Publishing, 2014.